Itsfitts/AppCoder/README.md

 *   **Simple App Ideas Work Best:** For this first version, if the LLM generates non-working code (e.g., from a complex description), you must build a new app with a **new app name** (overwriting isn't implemented yet).
 Try simplifying your initial idea if it fails.
 *   **AppCoder's Initial Setup:**
     *   The first run of AppCoder installs necessary components.
 This can occasionally fail. **Reinstalling the AppCoder `.apk` usually fixes this.**
-    *   During the initial setup, **use only on-screen buttons** (not system back/home buttons) to avoid getting stuck on the initial start screen.
-If stuck during installation, reinstall AppCoder.
+    *   When you close the app during the initial setup, you might get stuck on the initial start screen.
+If stuck during initial setup, reinstall AppCoder to start the setup process again.
 *   **Modify Function:** Modifying existing apps is not working currently.
 All apps are one shot they either work on first generation or not.

 ---